 - Combine yeast with warm water; stir in one-quarter of flour; allow to rise (double in volume).

-- Blend in the rest of the flour.
+- Blend in͏ the res͏t of the͏ flour.

 - Incorporate the softened butter.